conan-io/conan-center-index/docs/reviewing.md

 ### Verifying Components

-When components are defined in the `packge_info` in `conanfile.py` tthe following conditions are desired
+When components are defined in the `packge_info` in `conanfile.py` the following conditions are desired

 - use the `cmake_find_package` or `cmake_find_package_multi` generators in `test_package/conanfile.py`
 - corresponding call to `find_package()` with the components _explicitly_ used in `target_link_libraries`